nuejs/nue/packages/www/docs/page-dependencies.md

 # Page dependencies
+How Nue automatically discovers and includes files for each page.

+## Convention-based loading
-Understanding how Nue automatically discovers and includes files for each page is crucial for building maintainable sites.
-Unlike bundlers that require explicit imports, Nue uses directory-based conventions to determine which CSS, JavaScript, HTML components, and data files each page needs.
+Nue uses directory-based conventions to determine which CSS, JavaScript, HTML components, and data files each page needs.
+Unlike bundlers that require explicit imports, files are included automatically based on their location in your project structure.

-This system eliminates import statements while ensuring pages get exactly what they need - no more, no less.
-It's what makes Nue projects feel like organized file systems rather than complex dependency graphs.
+This system eliminates import statements while ensuring pages get exactly what they need.
+Nue projects feel like organized file systems rather than complex dependency graphs.

 ## Directory hierarchy
 Assets are loaded in this order of precedence: